seroze/gosqldb/README.md

 # gosqldb

-I'll be posting my about's while writing an SQL db, i'm following `How to write your own database from scratch in Go` book
+I'll be posting my learnings while writing an SQL db, i'm following `How to write your own database from scratch in Go` book

 Book summary: